rushikeshsl/optimizing-player-revival-decisions/README.md

 # Key Findings

-* Variant 1 improved revive discoverability through better visual hierarchy and increased revival acceptance compared to the control group.
+# 🔍 Key Findings

+## 1. North Star Metric — Average Additional Gameplay Time Per Session

-* Variant 2 generated the strongest meaningful gameplay continuation after revival, indicating that emotional framing created healthier engagement behavior.
+Variant 2 (Emotional Framing) generated the strongest gameplay continuation across all experimental groups with an average of **1.95 additional gameplay minutes per session**, significantly outperforming:

+* Control (**0.49 minutes**),
+* Variant 1 (**0.94 minutes**),
+* and Variant 3 (**1.18 minutes**).

+When analyzing only players who accepted revival:

+* Variant 2 users continued gameplay for an average of **5.09 minutes** after revival, compared to:
+* Control (**2.12 minutes**),
+* Variant 1 (**2.98 minutes**),
+* and Variant 3 (**2.70 minutes**).

+These findings indicated that emotional framing generated the healthiest and most meaningful gameplay continuation behavior among all revive-screen strategies.

+---

+## 2. Primary Metric — Revival Acceptance Rate

-* Variant 3 produced the highest revival acceptance rate, but users showed weaker gameplay continuation quality compared to Variant 2.
+Variant 3 (Urgency-Based Messaging) produced the highest revival acceptance rate at **43.81%**, demonstrating that urgency and scarcity mechanics were highly effective at driving immediate player actions.

+Revival acceptance rates across variants were:

+* Control → **23.30%**
+* Variant 1 → **31.60%**
+* Variant 2 → **38.28%**
+* Variant 3 → **43.81%**

+Variant 1 also showed a meaningful improvement over the Control group, suggesting that stronger visual hierarchy and CTA visibility positively influenced revive decisions.

+---

+## 3. Overall Findings

-* The findings demonstrated that the variant generating the highest immediate conversion was not necessarily the variant producing the healthiest long-term engagement.
+The experiment demonstrated that the variant generating the highest immediate revive conversion was not necessarily the variant producing the healthiest gameplay continuation behavior.

+Although Variant 3 generated the highest revive clicks, Variant 2 produced significantly stronger gameplay continuation and healthier engagement quality overall.

+Statistical testing confirmed that the observed differences between variants were statistically significant:

+* Chi-Square Test showed significant differences in revival acceptance behavior across variants (**χ² = 781.41, p < 0.001**).
+* Kruskal-Wallis Test confirmed significant differences in gameplay continuation distributions (**H = 1348.65, p < 0.001**).
+* Dunn’s Post-Hoc Test identified statistically significant pairwise differences between all experimental groups.

+(Distribution analysis also revealed that gameplay continuation data was highly skewed and zero-inflated.
+As a result, non-parametric statistical methods were used instead of traditional ANOVA testing.)

+Overall, the findings suggested that emotionally-driven behavioral interventions produced stronger sustainable engagement outcomes compared to aggressive urgency-based interactions.

 ---